-4.0 - Residential/Public & MS4 Operator Consultant Education
+4.0 - Residential/Public & Appropriate MS4 Operator Personnel Education

-MCM 1 in this SWMP is designed to be an overall public education program that is used to inform the public about the impacts that pollution in stormwater run-off can have on water quality, hazards associated with illegal discharges and improper disposal of waste, and ways to minimize the impact on stormwater quality.
+MCM 1 in this SWMP is designed to be an overall public education program that will be used to inform the public about the impacts that pollution in stormwater run-off can have on water quality, hazards associated with illegal discharges and improper disposal of waste, and ways to minimize the impact on stormwater quality.

 This program element is aimed at changing public behavior through education efforts.
-Specific educational material will continue to be developed, placing emphasis on possible sources of bacteria, including bacteria from residential sites during stormwater runoff events, bacteria from fats, oils and greases that clog drains and sanitary lines, pet waste, and general lawn care practices.
-Public education material will continue to focus on why bacteria is an issue in our waterways and strategies that can reduce bacteria in these waterways.
-This program element will continue to take advantage of existing public education programs and materials.
-Material will continue to be distributed to residents within the MS4 Operator's jurisdiction and will be posted on at least one of the aforementioned websites for public viewing.
-Training of the MS4 Operator's consultants and the public is an integral part of this program element.
+Specific educational material will be developed placing emphasis on possible sources of bacteria, including bacteria from residential sites during stormwater runoff events, bacteria from fats, oils and greases that clog drains and sanitary lines, pet waste, and general lawn care practices.
+Public education material will focus on why bacteria is an issue in our waterways and strategies that can reduce bacteria in these waterways.
+This program element will take advantage of existing public education programs and materials.
+Material will be posted on the MS4 Operator's website.
+Training of the MS4 Operator's personnel and applicable parties will be an integral part of this program element.

-BMP 4.1 MS4 Operator Consultant & Public Training
+BMP 4.1 MS4 Operator Personnel Training

-The training program is directed at MS4 Operator consultants and the public who attend regularly scheduled Board meetings.
-Training sessions will continue to be used to educate these parties on the requirements of TXR040000, concentrating on the bacteria program elements of the SWMP.
+A training program will be implemented for applicable MS4 Operator personnel.
+Training sessions will be used to educate all interested parties on the requirements of TXR040000, concentrating on the bacteria program elements of the SWMP.
 The clear, specific, and measurable goals for this activity are outlined in the tables below.